-Pediatric Systemic Scleroderma
+Juvenile Systemic Scleroderma

-What is scleroderma?
+What is juvenile systemic scleroderma?

-What are the types of scleroderma?
+What are the types of systemic scleroderma?

-There are two broad types of scleroderma:
+There are three types of systemic scleroderma, which include:

 Symptoms and Causes